Staff Profile

 Current Work

 Since the 1990s I have focused on musical sources and contexts of the late Middle Ages, mainly in Britain, but more recently in France as well.
-I have several on-going research projects on the soundscape of the pre-Reformation parish, the printing of music books (particularly the oft-neglected but very significant corpus of printed chant books), and the Chapel Royal under the Tudors.
-Often mutually antagonistic, but culturally interconnected, Renaissance France and Tudor England make for interesting comparisons, not least in their divergent responses to religious change.
+I have several on-going research projects on the soundscape of the pre-Reformation parish, the printing of music books (particularly the often neglected but very significant corpus of printed chant books), and the Chapel Royal under the Tudors.

-I have been Principal Investigator on various RCUK-funded projects, including Tudor Partbooks: The manuscript legacies of John Sadler, John Baldwin and their antecedents (Co-I: Dr Julia Craig-McFeely of Oxford University and DIAMM) (AHRC, 2014-17).
-More details can be found on the ICMuS Research pages and the Tudor Partbooks project site.
+I have been Principal and Co-Investigator on numerous publicly-funded projects, including Tudor Partbooks: The manuscript legacies of John Sadler, John Baldwin and their antecedents (Co-I: Dr Julia Craig-McFeely of Oxford University and DIAMM) (AHRC, 2014-17).
+I was for some years General Editor of the British Academy series, Early English Church Music (2008-2021) and am now its Chairman.

 Future Research